eduardo-lamounier/eduardo-lamounier/README.md

 I really like to learn new languages and computer science in general.
 I also like competitive programming a lot.

-I some great have experience working with languages such as C, C++, C#, Java, Python and Lua; though, I would say that my experience with Java and Python are, in particular, slightly lower.
+I some good have experience working with languages such as C, C++, C#, Java, Python and Lua; though, I would say that my experience with C, C++ and C# are, in particular, greater.